kartoza/miniSASS/INSTALL.md

     WHERE site = s.gid;

     ALTER TABLE observations ADD FOREIGN KEY (site) REFERENCES sites (gid) ON UPDATE NO ACTION ON DELETE NO ACTION;

+    DROP TABLE sample_temp;

-To add a layer to QGIS you can use somethign like this in DB Manager:
+To add a layer to QGIS you can use something like this in DB Manager:

 > SELECT s.*,o.comment,o.score,o.time_stamp,o.user_id FROM sites s INNER JOIN observations o on o.site = s.gid